miseeger/MashedVVM/README.md

 <li>Attached Command Behavior to bind Commands to certain Events of WPF Controls.</li>
 </ul>

+<a href="http://nuget.org/packages/MashedVVM">You'll find the MashedVVM NuGet package here.</a>

 !!!
 This project is currently a work-in-progress and some parts are not tested, yet.
 You use it at your own risk !!!